Azerbaijani MFA, Prosecutor General’s Office issue joint statement on Khojaly genocide anniversary | News.az

 In the course of the war, the capture of Khojaly town was particularly tragic.
 Before the conflict, 7,000 people lived in this town of the Nagorno-Karabakh region of Azerbaijan.
 From October 1991, the town was entirely surrounded by the armed forces of Armenia.
 Over the night of the 25 to 26 February 1992, following massive artillery bombardment of Khojaly, the armed forces of Armenia, with the help of the infantry guards regiment No. 366 of the former USSR, implemented the seizure of Khojaly.
 Invaders destroyed Khojaly and with particular brutality implemented carnage over its peaceful population.

-As a result of the Khojaly genocide 5379 inhabitants of the city were forcefully expelled, 613 people, including 63 children, 106 women and 70 elderly brutally murdered, 8 families were completely destroyed, 487 were injured, 1275 were captured and taken hostage (the fate of 150 of them, including 68 women and 26 children, remains unknown to date).
+As a result of the Khojaly genocide 5379 inhabitants of the city were deported, 613 people, including 63 children, 106 women brutally murdered, 8 families were completely destroyed, 487 were injured, 1275 were captured and taken hostage.
+The fate of 150 people, including 68 women and 26 children, remains unknown to date.
 By the occupation of Khojaly damage exceeding 170 million USD has been inflicted to the Government of Azerbaijan and individual nationals.

 The overall assessment of the causes and consequences of the war unleashed by the Republic of Armenia against the Republic of Azerbaijan and all existing facts of the tragic events in Khojaly make it absolutely clear that the crimes committed in that town of Azerbaijan were not an isolated or sporadic act, but a part of Armenia’s widespread and systematic policy and practice of atrocities.
 The intentional slaughter of the civilians in Khojaly was directed at their mass extermination only because they were Azerbaijanis.